MetaMask/multichain-api-client/README.md

 Transports handle the communication layer between your application and the wallet.
 You can create custom transports for different environments or communication methods.

+### Timeout Responsibility

+It is recommended that each custom transport implements its own request timeout mechanism rather than relying on higher layers.
+This ensures:

+- Transport-specific optimizations (e.g., aborting underlying network channels, clearing listeners)
+- Consistent error semantics (e.g., always throwing a dedicated `TransportTimeoutError` or custom error type)
+- Better resource cleanup in environments like browsers or workers

+Your `request` implementation should accept an optional `{ timeout?: number }` argument.

 ### Transport Interface

 A transport must implement the following interface: